scala-native/scala-native/docs/contrib/contributing.md

 ## Documentation

-All code contributed to the user-facing standard library (the `nativelib/` directory) should come accompanied with documentation.
+All code contributed to the user-facing standard library (the `nativelib/` directory) should come accompanied by documentation.
 Pull requests containing undocumented code will not be accepted.